 - forcing a dog or cat to stay outdoors in extremely hot or cold conditions.

-An accused can challenge an animal abuse charge with a legal defense.
+You can challenge an animal abuse charge with a legal defense.
 Common defenses include that

-- the defendant acted in self-defense,
+- you acted in self-defense,

 A violation of this statute is a wobbler.
 A prosecutor can charge a wobbler as either a misdemeanor or a felony.